yeshua453/website/docs/tutorials/python.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-In this tutorial we will show you, step-by-step, how to create a ToDo web app in Python using Pglet framework and then share it on the internet.
+In this tutorial we will show you, step-by-step, how to create a ToDo web app in Python using Flet framework and then share it on the internet.
 The app is a single-file console program of just [100 lines of Python code](https://github.com/pglet/examples/blob/main/python/todo/todo-complete.py), yet it is a multi-session, modern single-page application with rich, responsive UI.

 You can play with the live demo below: